ayctem/ayctem/README.md

 # Hi!
-My name is Ayctem, I'm a first year computer science student in Canada.
+My _real_ name is Ayctem, I'm a first year computer science student in Canada.